Varicose veins on feet - the causes and solutions

 6. Use essential oils

-If varicose veins have manifested in your feet, you could try massaging them very gently with soothing oils like yarrow, cypress, or rose, in a base oil such as sweet almond.
-These substances can be very comforting for your emotional wellbeing and can work to support your blood circulation, as well as tightening your blood vessels and reducing inflammation.
+If varicose vein symptoms have manifested in your feet, you could try massaging them very gently with soothing oils like yarrow, cypress, or rose, in a base oil such as sweet almond.
+These substances can be very comforting for your more general, emotional well-being, and can work to support your blood circulation, as well as tightening your blood vessels and reducing inflammation more locally in your affected leg or foot.

 You can massage these oils directly into your skin or even add them to a basin filled with warm water for a gentle foot bath.
 Your local health food shop should stock a variety of oils.